 Research stay at the Economics Department and the Institute for New Economic Thinking at the University of Cambridge, UK

-Oberassistent (Assistant Professor) at the Chair of Political Economy (Katharina Michaelowa) at the University of Zurich
+Oberassistent (PostDoc) at the Chair of Political Economy (Katharina Michaelowa) at the University of Zurich

 Ph.D.
 Dissertation in Economics at the University of Göttingen and Heidelberg University.